-The Fitzroy Cricket Ground Grandstand is of architectural and historical significance to the State of Victoria.
+The Brunswick Street Oval Grandstand is of architectural and historical significance to the State of Victoria.

-The Fitzroy Cricket Ground Grandstand is of historical significance as possibly the oldest and most intact nineteenth century grandstand in the metropolitan area and for its enduring association over many years with inner metropolitan football and cricket, one of the few associated structures to have survived relatively intact.
-The Cricket Ground was the home of the now-defunct Fitzroy Football Club until 1966 and stands as an important reminder of the contribution made by Fitzroy to the history of Australian football in Victoria.
+The Brunswick Street Oval Grandstand is historically significant as one of the earliest surviving nineteenth-century grandstands in the metropolitan area.
+Constructed in 1888, the grandstand has an enduring association with the development of Australian rules football and cricket and their growth as popular recreational pastimes from the late nineteenth century onwards.
+The ground was the home of the Fitzroy Football Club from 1884 until 1966 and the Grandstand remains as an important reminder of the contribution made by Fitzroy to the history of Australian rules football in Victoria (Criterion A).

 Old Colonists Homes